Frequently Asked Questions

 These are the biggest complaints:

-• Performance bottlenecks: Strapi users often complain about performance drops, limited query capabilities, and a lack of built-in mutations.
-This can cause inefficient data fetching, so you often need to manually configure the system, especially in high-traffic use cases.
+• Performance bottlenecks: Strapi users often report performance drops, limited query capabilities, and a lack of built‑in mutations.
+Inefficient data fetching means you frequently have to manually configure the system, especially in high‑traffic scenarios.

-• Inflexible content modeling: Strapi has decent content modeling features, but lacks out-of-the-box support for advanced content relationships and validations.
-As frequent custom coding and plugins are required, building and managing structured content becomes a burden.
+• Inflexible content modeling: While Strapi has decent content modeling, it lacks out‑of‑the‑box support for advanced content relationships and validations.
+Custom coding and plugins become necessary, turning structured content management into a burden.

-• Limited editorial and collaboration features: Strapi also lacks advanced content approval workflows, versioning, batch operations, custom roles, and granular permissions - all of which are essential for collaboration in bigger content teams.
+• Limited editorial features: Strapi lacks advanced content approval workflows, versioning, batch operations, custom roles, and granular permissions – all essential for larger content teams.

-• No integrated CDN and SEO optimization: You must rely on external services to achieve high-performance, globally distributed delivery.
-This creates problems for teams that want to optimize their websites for speed, SEO, and reliability.
+• No integrated CDN and SEO optimization: Teams must rely on external services for performance, global delivery, and SEO.
+This dependence complicates efforts to optimize website speed and reliability.

 1. Hygraph